 But when we think this way, we're forgetting an important theological truth: every system of government is run by humans.
 And as it stands now, every single human on this planet is sinful.
 Even Christians still struggle with our sinful inclinations, and can give in to selfishness.

 Selfishness has been one definition of sin that Christians have used throughout history.
 The term incurvatus in se (or "turned in on oneself") has been used by several theologians to explain what sin does to humans.
-We become self-focused and selfish, caring only about ourselves and not others, or caring about others only insofar as they are useful or beneficial to ourselves, or at worst, even caring about ourselves at the expense of others!
+We become self-focused and selfish, caring only about ourselves and not others, or caring about others only insofar as they are useful or beneficial to ourselves.
+At worst, we may even care about ourselves at the expense of others!

-This is certainly the opposite of what Jesus said is the summary of all God's laws:
+This is the exact opposite of what Jesus said is the summary of all God's laws:

 You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.
 (Luke 10:27, repeated elsewhere like Romans 13:9-10)